Learn Material UI installation for React using an easy step-by-step guide with explanation and real-life example.

 - Code editor (VS Code, Sublime Text, Jupyter Notebook, etc.)

 Once everything is checked, we’re ready to start the installation process and enjoy the magic of Material UI.
-Let’s get started!
+Let’s go!

 Step-1: Create a React Application

-Congrats!
-Your application has been successfully created and is running perfectly.
-Now you are all set to move on to the next step, adding Material UI to your project.
+You got it!
+Your project is running perfectly.
+Now, you are all set to move on to the next step, which is adding Material UI to your project.

 Step-2: Install Material UI in React Project